 From dull persistent aches to sharp spikes of discomfort, back pain is all too familiar for many people.
 Over 65 million Americans will report suffering from it recently, and about 8 percent of all adults will experience chronic back pain at some point in their lives.
-You have two options: you can either try to ignore the pain day in and day out, or you can take the initiative in having it treated by calling Dr. Rozenberg for an appointment.
+You have two options: you can either try to ignore the pain day in and day out, or you can take the initiative in having it treated by calling Dr. Rozenberg to schedule an appointment for back pain treatment in Culver City, CA.

 Why Choose The Spine & Disc Center for Back Pain Treatment?